SPT Clusters with DES and HST Weak Lensing. I. Cluster Lensing and Bayesian Population Modeling of Multi-Wavelength Cluster Datasets: The Cluster Weak-Lensing Model

 with the angular diameter distance $D_A(z)$.
 We determine the scale

 which we adopt as a prior, assuming no variation with mass or redshift.
-To predict $\xi$, which modulates the strength of the observational positional uncertainty, we follow the scaling relation and scatter model described in Eqs.~\ref{eq:xizeta}--\ref{eq:aszfield}, with priors on the SZ scaling relation parameters
+To predict $\xi$, which modulates the strength of the observational positional uncertainty, we follow the scaling relation and scatter model described in Eqs.~(\ref{eq:xizeta})--(\ref{eq:aszfield}), with priors on the SZ scaling relation parameters

 as given in \cite{bocquet19}.
-We furthermore assume a field depth of $\gamma_\text{field}=1.2$ and draw $\xi$ from a truncated Gaussian, such that $\xi>4.5$ to avoid divisions by very small values of $\xi$ in Eq.~\ref{eq:SPT_pos_unc}. \item We create realizations of the cluster member contamination model.
+We furthermore assume a field depth of $\gamma_\text{field}=1.2$ and draw $\xi$ from a truncated Gaussian, such that $\xi>4.5$ to avoid divisions by very small values of $\xi$ in Eq.~(\ref{eq:SPT_pos_unc}); \item We create realizations of the cluster member contamination model;

-\item We compute realizations of shear due to the uncorrelated large-scale structure along the line of sight. \end{itemize}
+\item We compute realizations of shear due to the uncorrelated large-scale structure along the line of sight. \end{enumerate}

 We now have libraries of synthetic shear profiles, which are created accounting for all relevant sources of statistical and systematic uncertainties.
 Each halo in this synthetic catalog has a shear profile for each projection direction and miscentering distance.
 Each of these shear profiles are then fitted with our extraction model described above, resulting in a weak-lensing mass \Mwl.
-Given the known halo mass in the simulation, we can now calibrate the $\Mwl-\Mhalo$ relation by weighting the individual weak-lensing masses with the miscentering distribution \citep[see][Section 2.3.1]{grandis21}.
-The mean relation is well described by
+Given the known halo mass in the simulation, we can now calibrate the \Mwl--\Mhalo\ relation by weighting the individual weak-lensing masses with the miscentering distribution (see Section 2.3.1 in Ref.~\cite{grandis21}).
+The mean relation is well-described by